-The U.S. Department of Housing and Urban Development (HUD) will publish in Wednesday’s Federal Register a notice seeking comment on proposed changes to how it calculates fair market rents (FMR) for the housing choice voucher program and other HUD-financed housing.
+The U.S. Department of Housing and Urban Development (HUD) will publish in Monday’s Federal Register a notice seeking comment on its collection of information for the Public Housing Capital Fund program.

 Sen. Cory Booker, D-N.J., and Rep. James Clyburn, D-S.C., introduced companion legislation this week that would create a refundable tax credit for rent-burdened taxpayers and would require states that receive major federal grants to create an inclusive zoning strategy.
 The Housing, Opportunity, Mobility and Equality (HOME) Act, S. 2684 and H.R.

 The U.S. Department of Housing and Urban Development’s (HUD’s) Office of Policy Development and Research today published its final report, Evaluation of HUD’s Rental Assistance Demonstration (RAD), a 239-page document that discusses the post-conversion experience with RAD, the physical condition of properties, how renovated properties perform financially and the effect on tenants.